-Each geographical zone is described and its relevant trigger thresholds and other fire risk conditions and contributing factors for changing fire seasons are listed in the Zone Information
+Each zone is described and its relevant trigger thresholds and other factors for changing fire seasons are listed in the Appendices.

 Defence Areas Fire and Emergency has entered into an operational service agreement with the New Zealand Defence Force.
 The New Zealand Defence Force exercises fire control powers in relation to certain Defence Areas listed in a schedule to the agreement, where they have their own fire plans.